 Amanda 2019 and Onward

-All of burnout included a hard denial of my problems being that serious.
+All of my burnout included a hard denial of my problems being that serious.
 It’s not that I lack self-reflection, I have plenty of that, I have spent the majority of my life in my own head.
 Part of it is that I’m Amanda Brooks and I’m supposed to be an escort for life and I’m supposed to love escorting.
 Turns out neither of those are true anymore and it’s been a struggle to come to terms with it, accept that I can change my mind, that the world won’t collapse because Amanda says she doesn’t want to be an escort anymore.
 I’m letting external factors control me instead of my instincts telling me what’s best for me.

 I’ve been aware of phone sex forever but never felt I was suited for it.
 I had a couple consultations with Yevgeniya in 2015 or 2016 but the way she worked didn’t suit me and seemed like a full-time job with a hell of a lot of emotional labor.
 I didn’t want to do more work for less money.
 That’s backwards thinking for a hooker.
 (I’m aware how ironic that statement is coming after my discussion of grandfathering.
 Like I said, it’s taken me a while to figure some things out.)